fast050/ToDoApp/README.md

 # ToDoApp
-To add your task u want to do
+To add your task youwant to do
 # State
 Not Finish(still work on it)